-- Pain over the affected area leading to difficulty in mouth opening, reduce mouth opening.
+Pain over the affected area leads to difficulty in mouth opening, reducing mouth opening.

-Consult a dentist or a healthcare professional if you notice any of the above signs.
+Consult an oral cancer doctor or a healthcare professional if you notice any of the above signs.

 Diagnostic Tests for Mouth Cancer

-Clinician will examine the oral cavity to look for ulcer, white or red patches which are called leukoplakia & erythroplakia respectively or a cauliflower like growth.
+Clinician will examine the oral cavity to look for ulcers, white or red patches which are called leukoplakia & erythroplakia respectively or a cauliflower-like growth.

 Imaging and other additional tests for evaluation like endoscopy, X-ray, PET scan, CT and MRI scans shall be done to determine the extent of disease and to plan treatment.

 Treatment of mouth cancer depends on the type of cancer, its location and the extent to which it has spread.
 An oncologist is a specialist who handles cancer treatment.
-With the help of diagnostic methods, your doctor can determine the stage of cancer.
+With the help of diagnostic methods, your doctor can determine the cancer stage.
 It helps to plan the best possible course of treatment, which can be:

-- Immunotherapy: Cancer cells produce proteins, which disrupt the functioning of your immune system.
+Immunotherapy: Cancer cells produce proteins, which disrupt the functioning of your immune system.
 Hence, your body fails to fight against this disease.
 Immunotherapy interferes with this process.
-This is a recently developed mocality of treatment.
+This is a recently developed modality of treatment.

-- Early stage oral cancers are usually treated with a single modality ot treatment whereas advanced cancers require multimodality treatment approach.
+Early-stage oral cancers are usually treated with a single modality of treatment whereas advanced cancers require a multimodality treatment approach.
 Follow your oncologist’s advice and follow up diligently as recommended.

 The primary preventive ways include the following: